Lewis Siegelbaum

-Lewis H. Siegelbaum is Jack and Margaret Sweet Professor Emeritus of History at Michigan State University (retired in 2018).
-His interests include 20th century Europe, Russia and Soviet Union.
-He has been with MSU since 1983.
+Lewis H. Siegelbaum (born 1949 is an American historian and academic specializing in the history of the Soviet Union.

 Biography

 Lewis Siegelbaum was born in New York to a secular Jewish family.
-He states that the initial selection of the area of scientific interest was influenced by Communist views of his father, who was member of the Communist Party of the USA since 1939.
-As a student of Columbia University, Lewis Siegelbaum took part in protests against the Vietnam War.
-(In retrospection Siegelbaum stresses the naivete of the student rebels.)
+According to his own account, his academic interests were influenced by the political views of his father, who had been a member of the Communist Party of the USA since 1939.
+As a student of Columbia University, Lewis Siegelbaum took part in protests against the Vietnam War (he later denounced the naivete of the student rebels).